Why Are Dogs Scared of Fireworks?

 Even after the fireworks show is over, you still need to keep your dog safe from the possibility of poisoning.
 Make sure to clean up all used fireworks and any debris in your yard, whether you shot the fireworks or not, before you let your dog outside again.

-Keep your dog safe this Independence Day (and every day).
+Keep your dog safe this New Year’s Eve (and every day).